-Furthermore, in connection with the Shire Acquisition, we recorded significant intangible assets and, as a result, significant amortization expense in the fiscal years ended March 31, 2019, 2020 and 2021, and we expect to continue to record significant amounts of amortization expense in future fiscal years.
-We also recognized significant non-cash expenses relating to the unwinding of fair value adjustments to inventory as a component of cost of sales in the fiscal years ended March 31, 2019, 2020 and 2021; we expect to record a certain level of these expenses in the fiscal years ending March 31, 2022 and 2023.
+Furthermore, in connection with the Shire Acquisition, we recorded significant intangible assets and, as a result, significant amortization expense in the fiscal years ended March 31, 2020, 2021 and 2022, and we expect to continue to record significant amounts of amortization expense in future fiscal years.
+We also recognized significant non-cash expenses relating to the unwinding of fair value adjustments to inventory as a component of cost of sales in the fiscal years ended March 31, 2020, 2021 and 2022; we expect to record a certain level of these expenses in the fiscal year ending March 31, 2023.
 In addition, we recorded significant amounts of goodwill, and, if we are unable to achieve the anticipated benefits of the acquisition, we could be required to recognize significant impairment losses related to such goodwill and to intangible assets recorded in connection with the acquisition, potentially up to their full value.
 See "We may have to recognize additional charges on our statements of profit or loss due to impairment of goodwill, other intangible assets and equity method investments." for further discussion on risks associated with impairments.